visual-framework/vf-core/PUBLISHING.md

 1. see a list of changed packages
     - `lerna changed`
 1. ensure all packages to be released have ready an updated changelog and to which version are going to be bumped
+    - verify the new versions of each package doesn't exist on npm
 1. test publish
     - `yarn run lerna:test`